-- Week commencing 5 September 2022 Parents of Year 2 pupils receive information on the transfer to junior school admissions process. - Week commencing 10 October 2022 Parents of pupils born between 1/9/18 31/8/19 receive information on the starting school admissions process. - 15 January 2023 Closing date for receipt of application forms. - 22 February 2023: - Details of applications are sent to foundation/voluntary aided/academy schools who do not want the council to undertake the ranking of applicants on their behalf. - Applications from Luton residents for out of borough schools are sent to the relevant LA for consideration. - 1 March 2023 Luton admission authorities undertaking the ranking of applications, must provide the LA's Admissions team with a list of applicants ranked against their admissions criteria. - 1-31 March 2023 Exchange of data between LAs: - Luton will notify neighbouring LAs of the outcome of applications for out of borough residents requesting a place at a Luton school - Luton LA receives notification of the outcome of applications to schools outside of the borough - 14 April 2023 Allocation lists will be available to schools and academies.
-Decisions are sent to parents on 17 April 2023.
+- 1 September 2024: Junior school transfer round and starting school admissions round are available for parents to make applications. - Week commencing 21 October 2024: Parents receive information on the transfer to junior school process. - Week commencing 11 November 2024 Parents of children born between 1/9/20 31/8/21 receive information on the starting school admissions process. - 15 January 2025 Closing date for submission of application forms. - 24 February 2025: - Details of applications are sent to schools who do not want the council to undertake the ranking of applicants on their behalf. - Out of borough applications are sent to the relevant LA for consideration. - 3 March 2025 Admission authorities undertaking the ranking of applications must provide the LA's Admissions team with a list of applicants ranked against their admissions criteria. - 3-31 March 2025 Exchange of data between LAs: - Luton will notify neighbouring LAs of the outcome of applications for out of borough residents requesting a place at a Luton school - Luton LA receives notification of the outcome of applications to schools outside of the borough - 15 April 2025 Allocation lists will be available to schools and academies.